Almac Group

 Adding to the complexity is the fact that Almac purchase orders can contain both serialized and non-serialized items, each of which follows different processes.
 Some orders require the purchase of components from a third-party supplier, which follows yet another process, with additional steps that must occur before the order is fulfilled.
 Testing must verify that all of these various order types are transmitted correctly, and that all details remain intact as they travel through the warehouse, shipping, and finance stages.

 All this to illustrate that testing these vital, end-to-end business processes is both enormously complex and critical to the business.
 With Tosca’s codeless, model-based approach test automation, the team has successfully automated end-to-end tests for each of these scenarios and can easily keep them up to date.
 Ease of maintenance is critical to the team’s success, as any change to Oracle EBS or a connected system – which occurs frequently at Almac – requires updates to the test cases.
-Tosca helps “immensely” with reusability, Quinn says, by making regression test packages easier to assemble – it’s
+Tosca helps “immensely” with reusability, Quinn says, by making regression test packages easier to assemble – it’s easy to pull modify existing tests around distribution orders when they need to test a new distribution order step, for example.

 There are many applications and areas in Almac that require frequent QA support, so the ability to build stable regression testing packs that can be used across multiple applications and scenarios has been key to their success, particularly with hundreds of Oracle customizations within their most high-priority tests.